 Falling mechanical parts can cause serious injury or death by impact, crushing, severing or trapping.
-To prevent injury and before lifting:
+To prevent injury or death and before lifting:

-- Check the capacity, condition and attachment of lifting equipment (crane, hoists and jacks, including attachments to anchor, fix or support the equipment). - Check the capacity, condition and attachment of accessories for lifting (hooks, slings, shackles and eye bolts for attaching loads to lifting equipment). - Check the capacity, condition and attachment of lifting fixtures on the load. - Check the mass, integrity and stability (e.g. unbalanced or shifting center of gravity) of the load. - When available; Fit drive end and non-drive end transit fittings to prevent damage to bearings and prevent movement. - Keep the alternator horizontal when lifting. - Do not use the lifting points fitted to the alternator for lifting a complete generator set. - Do not use the lifting points fitted to the cooler for lifting the alternator or a complete generator set. - Do not remove the lifting label attached to one of the lifting points. - 1.
+- Check the capacity, condition and attachment of lifting equipment. - Check the capacity, condition and attachment of accessories for lifting. - Check the capacity, condition and attachment of lifting point(s) on the load. - Check the mass, integrity and stability of the load. - If available: Install drive end and non-drive end transit fittings to prevent movement and damage to bearings. - Keep the alternator horizontal when lifting. - Do not use alternator lifting points for lifting a complete generator set. - Do not use cooler lifting points for lifting the alternator or a complete generator set. - Do not remove the lifting label attached to one of the lifting points. - 1.
 Remove the drive end transit bracket that keeps the rotor in place during transport before coupling to the engine. - 2.
 Remove the air outlet covers from the drive end of the alternator to access the coupling and adaptor bolts. - 3.
-Make sure the coupling discs are concentric with the adaptor. - 4.
-Fit two alignment dowels into flywheel bolt holes 180 degrees apart to help align the disc and the flywheel. - 5.
+Make sure the coupling discs are concentric with the adaptor.

+- 4. Fit two alignment dowels into flywheel bolt holes 180 degrees apart to help align the disc and the flywheel. - 5.
 Lift and offer the alternator to the engine, barring the engine over by hand to align discs and flywheel. - 6.
 Engage the alignment dowels into coupling disc bolt holes and push the alternator towards the engine until the coupling discs are against the flywheel face. - 7.
 Remove the rotor support bracket, if supplied.